Noahnc/zabbix_3cx_monitoring/readme.md

 # Zabbix 3CX Monitoring by rest api with python script

-The Python sctipt and the zabbix template in this repo allow you to monitor a 3CX Server by rest api.
+The Python script and the Zabbix template in this repo allow you to monitor a 3CX Server by rest api.

 Tested with Zabbix Version 6.0 on Ubuntu Server 20.04 LTS and 3CX Server 18.